Hyper-V Virtualization

 What You Will Learn

-- Hyper-V architecture and installation
+- Hyper-V architecture, components, and requirements

-- Storage and virtual networking configuration
+- Creating and managing virtual machines

 - Failover clustering and high availability

-Evan R. Whitlock
+Author: Evan R. Whitlock

 Who Is This Book For?